elmsln/elmsln/scripts/jenkins/README.txt

 ssh-keygen
 cat ~/.ssh/id_rsa.pub
 # move over to the remote

+# the following is the manual setup, there's also a scripts/jenkins/apply-jenkins.sh to try and help in this process
+# make the jenkins user
+useradd -gadmin jenkins
 # assuming ELMSLN is in place in /var/www/elmsln
 sudo chown -R jenkins:admin /var/www/elmsln
-# make the jenkins user
-useradd -gadmin jenkins
 # setup elmsln administration for jenkins user
 sudo -i -u jenkins
 bash /var/www/elmsln/scripts/install/user/elmsln-admin-user.sh
 # make a local key and follow the prompts
 ssh-keygen
-touch .ssh/authorized_keys
+touch ~/.ssh/authorized_keys
 # copy your public key from jenkins server and paste it in authorized keys on the remote system

-#back to jenkins
+# back to jenkins
 # test that the SSH binding is correct
 ssh jenkins@whatever.com
 # if no password was required you should be good to go